warmCabin/mm2ghost/README.md

 I've provided a few sample ghosts for you to enjoy.
 They are all stages from various TASes.
 The Any% TAS from 2010 was done by shinryuu, aglasscage, finalfighter, and pirohiko.
 The Buster Only (bonly) and Zipless categories are from WIPs by me.
 Each ghost starts at the [one frame of garbage](https://cdn.discordapp.com/attachments/404188813359972352/552398101973958686/Rockman_2_-_Dr._Wily_no_Nazo_Japan-132.png) at the beginning of its respective stage.
-Just frame advance during the black loading screen and you'll see what I mean!
+Again, just frame advance during the black loading screen and you'll find it.
 Using zips and full items, you could possibly complete some stages faster than the zipless or buster-only ghosts.
 Give it a try!